-PEGs usually express the language syntax down to the character level, without the need of a separate lexer.
-For instance, we can write the lexical rule \texttt{IF} as follows:

-That is, the rule matches the keyword \textit{if} provided that it is not a prefix of an identifier and then the rule skips trailing white spaces and comments.
-The non-terminal \textit{IDRest} recognizes any character that may be present on a proper suffix of an identifier while the non-terminal \textit{Skip} recognizes white spaces and comments.
-In the presented PEG, we omitted the lexical rules for brevity.
+PEGs usually express the language syntax at the character level, without the need of a separate lexer.
+For instance, we can write the lexical rule \texttt{IF} as follows, assuming we have non-terminals {\tt Skip}, which consumes whitespace, and {\tt IDRest}, which consumes any character that may be present on a proper suffix of an identifier\footnote{In the presented PEG, we omitted the lexical rules for brevity.}:

 Now, we present an example of erroneous Tiny code so we can compare approaches for error reporting.
-The program in Figure~\ref{fig:tinyerror} has a missing semicolon (\texttt{;}) in the assignment in line \texttt{5}.
-A hand-written top-down parser without backtracking that aborts on the first error presents an error message like this:
+The program in Figure~\ref{fig:tinyerror} is missing a semicolon (\texttt{;}) in the assignment in line \texttt{5}.
+A predictive top-down parser that aborts on the first error presents an error message like:

 The error is reported in line \texttt{6} because the parser cannot complete a valid prefix of the language, since it unexpectedly finds the token \texttt{until} when it was expecting a command terminator (\texttt{;}).